lufixSch/LocalCompletion/README.md

   - skiping completion depending on the last symbol
   - only posting request if no input was given for some time (can be specified in the settings)
 - Dynamically detect multi line or single line completion
+- Add other files to the completion context to improve the output

 ### Roadmap